Roger Sherman Greene II: Early life

-Roger Greene was born in Westborough, Mass., while his parents were on furlough in the United States.
+Consular service

 After earlier schooling in Japan, he entered Harvard, from which he received a B.A. degree in 1901 and an M.A. the following year.
-He then obtained a position with the consular service and over the next twelve years held posts in Brazil, Japan, Siberia, and China; at Hankou (1911–1914) he performed with distinction as consul general during the 1911 Revolution.
-Perhaps as a result of his missionary heritage, Greene became uncomfortable in his role as agent of the interests of the United States, feeling an obligation to mankind more broadly conceived.
-He therefore surrendered a highly promising diplomatic career to accept in 1914, an opportunity to join in the philanthropic activities of the Rockefeller Foundation, of which his brother Jerome was then secretary.
+He then obtained a position with the consular service and over the next twelve years held posts in Brazil, Japan, Siberia, and China.

+Eventually, Greene left his diplomatic career to participate in the philanthropic activities of the Rockefeller Foundation, where his brother Jerome served as secretary.

+Rockefeller Foundation

 Greene began as a member of the foundation's commission which surveyed the medical and public health needs of China.
-The commission's recommendations led to the establishment, later in 1914, of the China Medical Board, to foster medical education in China through the improvement of hospitals and medical schools and the granting of fellowships to missionary and Chinese physicians.
+The commission's recommendations later led to the establishment of the China Medical Board in 1914 to foster medical education in China by improving hospitals and medical schools and by granting fellowships to missionary and Chinese physicians.
 Wallace Buttrick of the General Education Board accepted the directorship of the board, and Greene was made resident director in China.
-He remained in China until 1935, becoming director of the China Medical Board in 1921 and serving from 1927 to 1929 as vice-president of the Rockefeller Foundation in the Far East.
+He remained in China until 1935, becoming director of the China Medical Board in 1921 and serving as vice-president of the Rockefeller Foundation in the Far East from 1927 to 1929.
 He also took a particular interest in one of the board's projects, the Peking Union Medical College, and became acting director in 1927.

 During his years with the China Medical Board, Greene developed close ties with China's westernized intellectuals, most notably the philosopher-diplomat Hu Shih.
 He was deeply involved in projects directed toward the modernization of China, especially in the field of public health.
-He also kept up a steady correspondence with members of the Department of State responsible for American policy toward China.
-With China torn by civil strife in the 1920s, Greene urged a policy of noninterference, arguing that the Chinese were entitled to the freedom that Americans had enjoyed in the 1860s: the freedom to fight their civil war until one side won a decisive victory and could unify and determine the future of the country.
-In 1927-1928 he led a group of Americans in BEIJING, mostly missionaries, who successfully opposed a plan by the American minister for intervention in cooperation with the other great powers.
-Greene's opinion carried special weight at this time because Nelson T. Johnson, his former protégé in the consular service, had taken over responsibility for East Asian affairs within the State Department.
+He also kept steady correspondence with members of the Department of State responsible for American policy toward China.
+With China torn by civil conflict in the 1920s, Greene urged a policy of noninterference, arguing that the Chinese were entitled to the freedom to fight their civil war until one side won a decisive victory and could unify and determine the future of the country.
+In 1927–1928. he led a group of Americans in Beijing, mostly missionaries, who successfully opposed a plan by the American minister for intervention in cooperation with the other great powers.
+Greene's opinion carried weight at this time because Nelson T. Johnson, his former protégé in the consular service, had taken over responsibility for East Asian affairs within the State Department.